 Riding Helmets: Riding helmets are mandatory for all students.
 There are no exceptions.
 If you have an approved Equine Riding Helmet, please bring it.
 If you do not, we have plenty.
 We understand that some children with specific disabilities do not like the “feeling” of having something on their head.
 Please work with your child in advance using a ball cap or other hat.
 We cannot make any exceptions to this rule.

 Important: Our weekend lesson program is a different program, with different instructors and different objectives.
-Home school discounts do not apply to weekend lessons, and visa versa.
+H4H pricing does not apply to weekend lessons, and visa versa.

 About our Horses:

 We have 26 horses to choose from at the barn, each with their own training, their own temperament and their own style .
 We understand that riders sometimes develop a bond with one specific horse.
 But, if your child spends every single hour at the barn riding one specific horse, they will only learn to ride that one specific horse, not horses in general.
 We currently have six solid beginning level horses, and we cannot guarantee which one your child will ride.
 In fact, we’ll probably mix it up a bit, specifically so that your child gains exposure to different horses.

 Cancellations (this policy applies to ALL of our riding programs):

 Weather: We ride in an outdoor arena.
 If it rains, or if has recently rained, the arena may be too slippery to ride.
 Similarly, extreme heat, cold and wind make for a miserable (and potentially dangerous) day for both horse and rider.
 If we have to cancel due to weather, we will notify you as early as possible, and reschedule your lesson or refund you.